Pattles/HashtagHelper/README.md

 3. Wait for the installation process to complete.
 Once completed, you should see a message indicating that all the required packages have been successfully installed.

 After this, you can import the required packages in your Python code using import statements.

+## Steps after merging (VSCode)
+After you create a pull request & successfully merge, you should see a message that displays "You can now delete your branch" or similar.

+1. Delete your branch (only after merging)
+2. In VSCode, open your terminal & type in `git checkout main` to switch to the main branch.
+3. In terminal, type in `git branch -d your_branch_name`.
+> Make sure you DO NOT DELETE the `main` branch.
+4. Restart VSCode.